UBC-MDS/Poisonous_Mushroom_Predictor/README.md

 # Poisonous Mushroom Predictor
 </div>

+  - Dongxiao Li
+  - Kyle Maj
-  - authors: Dongxiao Li, Kyle Maj, Mahmoodur Rahman
+  - Mahmoodur Rahman

 Data analysis project executed by Group 4.0 of 6th Cohort (2021-22) for DSCI 522 (Data Science workflows); a course in the Master of Data